gacarrillor/AppendFeaturesToLayer/README.md

 Think about `Append Features to Layer` as a Copy & Paste algorithm, which extracts features from a source vector layer and pastes them into a target vector layer.

+**Fields and geometries**

+Field mapping is handled automatically.
+Fields that are in both source and target layers are copied.
+Fields that are only found in source are not copied to target layer.

+Geometry conversion is done automatically, if required by the target layer.
+For instance, single-part geometries are converted to multi-part if target layer handles multi-geometries; polygons are converted to lines if target layer stores lines; among others.

+**How the algorithm deals with duplicates**

+This algorithm allows you to choose a field in source and target layers to compare and detect duplicates.
+It has 3 modes of operation:

+  1) APPEND feature, regardless of duplicates.
+  2) SKIP feature if duplicate is found.
+  3) UPDATE the feature in target layer with attributes from the feature in the source layer.

 Where to find the algorithm